BoBkiNN/McPixelizer/README.md

 ## Supported formats
 Images: .png and other formats support by **Python OpenCV**.
 Output always .png
 Videos: .gif, .mp4.
-Output fromat can be changed with option to any other format supported by FFMpeg
+Output fromat can be changed with option to any other format supported by FFMpeg (No)

 ## Examples
 <img src="example.png" alt="Input png" style="height: 60%; width:60%;"/>